 It's not just about making your website look great and facilitating online bookings - your text content has to also win your clients over.
 Go through your website and:

-- Look into your use of keywords for SEO (Search Engine Optimization).
+Look into your use of keywords for SEO (Search Engine Optimisation).
 Are you using the same words that customers will type in to find you on Google?

 9. Think about offline marketing materials

 Digital marketing is a huge part of any scuba or snorkelling business, but you can't neglect offline advertising either.
 Think about print materials, alongside freebies that you can hand out after a dive.
 Stickers, pens, and other inexpensive marketing products can turn happy customers into loyal ambassadors after they leave the resort and return home.

 Want to get more bookings online?